IntersectMBO/cardano-node/doc/stake-pool-operations/register_stakepool.md

 * Generate the stake pool registration certificate
 * Create a delegation certificate pledge
 * Submit the certificates to the blockchain
-* Submit a PR with pool metadata Temporary step until DB-sync is upgraded

 **WARNING:** Generating the **stake pool registration certificate** and the **delegation certificate** requires the **cold keys** So, when doing this on mainnet you may want to generate these certificates in your local machine taking the proper security measures to avoid exposing your cold keys to the internet.